ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 test-data/expected/test1.parquet
 test-data/expected/metadata.json

-- Developers have some freedom in designing their unit tests. in this section we should how developers can use the test fixture defined in the framework to rapidly create unit tests
+- Developers have some freedom in designing their unit tests. in this section we show how developers can use the test fixture defined in the framework to rapidly create unit tests

 **test/test_digest.py**